 Christians of the East and West joining together to promote greater awareness of Christianity and religious freedom for all.
 Click here for more information.

-The two Rural Life conferences in the AOC – one in the north, one in the east – educate and assist the faithful in supporting rural life concerns.
+The two Rural Life conferences in the AOC – one in the north, one in the southeast – educate and assist the faithful in supporting rural life concerns.
 Click here for more information.

 This Dayton-area collaborative of parishes and organizations cultivates vibrant social ministry.
 Click here for more information.